HP319193/prisme.ai/docs/docs/en/hosting/enterprise-features/configuration/prismeai-crawler/index.md

 Those two services works together : `prismeai-crawler` and `prismeai-searchengine`, if you wish to use one of them, you have to install the second one.

 They need access to:

-- An **ElasticSearch**, it can be the same as the one used for the core deployment
+* An **ElasticSearch**, it can be the same as the one used for the core deployment
-- A **Redis**, the instance can be the same as the one used for the core deployment, however we recommending targeting a dedicated database
+* A **Redis with JSON and SEARCH** modules, it might not be the case of your Redis intance (i.e check with `redis-cli info modules`).
+If needed, the `redis/redis-stack-server` image include all required modules and [is already packaged as Helm chart here](https://gitlab.com/prisme.ai/prisme.ai/-/tree/main/docs/charts-examples/addon-redis-stack-server)

 ## Environment variables
 * REDIS_URL=redis://localhost:6379